bitcoinbrisbane/BitPoker/README.md

 ...
 - Card[51] = 2C

+### Encrypting the deck
-### Alice shuffles the deck and does not disclose the un-encrypted result.
+The deck needs to be encrypted using a commutative algorithm, such as RSA.
+Alice shuffles the deck and does not disclose the un-encrypted result.

 - Card[0] = AC
 - Card[1] = 3S
 - Card[2] = AH